Puzzle 1

 Puzzle 4

-Note: this puzzle is not interactive, and the squares cannot be clicked.
+Note: this puzzle is not interactive, and cannot be clicked.

 Share link: